Set Kids Up for Success by Teaching the Side Hustle

 Some schools have embraced entrepreneurial learning.
 For instance, at the Portfolio School in New York City, teachers give students interdisciplinary projects centered on a theme.
 One course focuses on how to make ice cream machines.
 In the process, students learn history by studying how ice became commercialized; science by seeing how states of matter change at different temperatures; and math by measuring ingredients to make their own batches of ice cream.

 Other schools enlist outside programs to bring entrepreneurial thinking into the classroom.
 The Network for Teaching Entrepreneurship partners with underserved schools in cities like Chicago, St. Louis, and Los Angeles to teach students how to build a virtual food truck business or create an app.

 To teach students to be adaptable, schools must ensure that the environments in which they learn are adaptable, too -- that they reflect the real world.
 One idea that's taking hold is the "makerspace" -- a studio-like classroom designed so kids can learn by doing.
 A makerspace may allow students to work with drills, three-dimensional printers, sewing kits, even a soldering iron.

-The product engineers at the company I lead, KI, constantly collaborate with architects and designers on research into how the furniture within a classroom can support entrepreneurial learning.
-In one case, our research team found that teachers were improvising makerspaces out of everything from storage bins to old couches.
-So our designers developed a collection of seating and work surfaces called Ruckus that's reconfigurable, adaptable, and tailor-made for cutting-edge learning environments like makerspaces.
+The product engineers at KI constantly collaborate with architects and designers on research into how the furniture within a classroom can support entrepreneurial learning.
+In one case, the research team found that teachers were improvising makerspaces out of everything from storage bins to old couches.
+So designers developed a collection of seating and work surfaces called Ruckus that's reconfigurable, adaptable, and tailor-made for cutting-edge learning environments like makerspaces.